MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fillFeature.rst

 Fill
 ====

-To a create boolean opration Fill in the active part:
+To perform a boolean opration Fill in the active part:

 #. select in the Main Menu *Features - > Fill* item  or
 #. click **Fill** button in the toolbar